The Employment Law Review: South Africa

 An employee whose employment is fairly terminated for misconduct or poor performance is not entitled to any separation or severance pay.
 See Section XIII.ii regarding the severance pay requirements in cases of redundancy.
 It is possible for employers to conclude separation or settlement agreements with departing employees.

-An employer is obliged to notify the Department of Home Affairs upon discontinuation of the employment of an employee who holds a work visa.
+An employer is obliged to notify the Department of Home Affairs when the employment of an individual who holds a work visa is discontinued.

-An employee may be dismissed for a reason relating to the employer's 'operational requirements', namely, requirements based on the employer's economic, technological, structural or similar needs.
-A dismissal based on operational requirements must be both procedurally and substantively fair, as is the case with any other dismissal in South Africa.
+An employee may be dismissed for a reason relating to the employer's operational requirements, namely, circumstances based on the employer's economic, technological, structural or similar needs.
+A dismissal based on operational requirements must be both procedurally and substantively fair, as is the case with any other dismissal.

 The process that must be followed when considering dismissals for operational reasons is set forth in Section 189 and 189A of the LRA.
 The basic Section 189 provisions apply to all retrenchments and Section 189A imposes additional procedural requirements for when large businesses conduct large-scale retrenchments.
-An employer is a large employer if it employs 50 or more employees.
+A large employer is one that has 50 or more employees.

-Section 189 requires consultation with the employees who may be affected or their representatives (e.g., trade union, workplace forum) regarding the proposed retrenchments.
+Section 189 requires consultation with the employees who may be affected or their representatives (e.g., trade union or workplace forum) regarding the proposed retrenchments.
 There is no requirement to notify a works council or the government.

 If the employer falls under a bargaining council, it is advisable to check whether or not the bargaining council agreement has any special provisions relating to retrenchment with which it must comply.

 There are statutory rights to severance pay for retrenched employees.
-An employer must pay an employee dismissed for operational requirements severance pay equal to at least one week's remuneration for each completed year of continued service with that employer.
-Where the employer and employee have agreed, in advance or otherwise, to a higher amount of severance pay, the rights under the agreement are unaffected by the lower statutory minimum.
+An employer must pay severance to an employee dismissed for operational requirements that is equal to at least one week's remuneration for each completed year of continued service with that employer.
+If the employer and employee have agreed, in advance or otherwise, to a higher amount of severance pay, the rights under the agreement are unaffected by the lower statutory minimum.
 Employees who unreasonably refuse offers of alternative employment with the retrenching employer, or any other employer, are not entitled to severance pay.